Multi-Agent Retrieval-Augmented Framework for Evidence-Based Counterspeech Against Health Misinformation

 Abstract

-Large language models (LLMs) integrated with Retrieval-Augmented Generation (RAG) have shown strong potential in generating counterspeech against misinformation.
-However, existing methods often rely on limited evidence and offer minimal control over generated responses.
+Large Language Models (LLMs) integrated with Retrieval-Augmented Generation (RAG) have shown strong potential in generating counterspeech against misinformation.
+However, existing approaches often rely on limited evidence and provide little control over the quality of generated responses.

-To overcome these limitations, we propose a Multi-Agent Retrieval-Augmented Framework for generating evidence-based counterspeech targeting health misinformation.
-This framework coordinates multiple LLM agents responsible for evidence retrieval, summarization, generation, and refinement.
-By integrating both static and dynamic sources, the framework ensures that responses are timely, well-supported, and contextually appropriate.
+We introduce a Multi-Agent Retrieval-Augmented Framework for generating evidence-based counterspeech targeting health misinformation.
+The framework orchestrates multiple LLM agents for evidence retrieval, summarization, generation, and refinement, leveraging both static (curated guidelines) and dynamic (real-time web) sources.
+This design ensures counterspeech that is timely, accurate, and contextually appropriate.

-Our approach significantly outperforms single-agent and traditional RAG baselines across multiple metrics, including Politeness (0.88), Relevance (0.70), Informativeness (0.78), and Factual Accuracy (0.86).
-Human evaluations further validate the quality and credibility of the responses, showing consistent preference for outputs from our multi-agent system.
+Our system outperforms single-agent and traditional RAG baselines across multiple metrics, including Politeness (0.88), Relevance (0.70), Informativeness (0.78), and Factual Accuracy (0.86).
+Human evaluations further validate that responses from our framework are consistently preferred over baseline outputs.

 Keywords: Large Language Models, Multi-Agent Systems, Retrieval-Augmented Generation, Health Misinformation, Counterspeech